 If you haven’t added the Zoom Meeting Room URL to your presenters, just grab it from Zoom and paste it in the Guest URL field.

 After creating your webinar, you will be able to see it live on your website.
-Start promoting it and watch those registrations flow in!
+Start promoting your virtual training and watch those registrations flow in!

 If you are moving your face-to-face courses to webinars, it’s likely that you will need to transfer your registrants to the new webinar.